West 11: Production

-The film was based on the novel The Furnished Room by Laura Del-Rivo which was published in 1961.

 In 1962, it was announced the film version would be made by Associated British starring Claudia Cardinale and directed by Joseph Losey.
-The job of directing eventually went to Michael Winner, who had made a number of low-budget movies including Play It Cool.
-Winner said the film "had been turned down by a lot of people" and producer Danny Angel had "just sacked Joseph Losey because he was going to turn it into a film that Mr. Angel didn’t like.
-I’m sure it would have been a very good film.
+The job of directing eventually went to Michael Winner, who had made a number of low-budget movies including Play It Cool (1962).
+Winner said the film "had been turned down by a lot of people" and producer Danny Angel had "just sacked Joseph Losey because he was going to turn it into a film that Mr. Angel didn't like.
+I'm sure it would have been a very good film.
 He offered it to me because I was around.
 I took it with both hands.
-It wasn’t a perfect script but it was far better than Play It Cool."
+It wasn't a perfect script but it was far better than Play It Cool."

 Michael Winner wanted to cast Sean Connery, Oliver Reed, Julie Christie and James Mason but says the producer overruled him.
-Winner used Reed in his next movie, The System.
-Winner later said:
+Winner used Reed in his next movie, The System (1964) Winner later said: